Iankulani/king_phisher/README.md

 Data Exfiltration (The Catch): The target lands on a cloned webpage.
 If they enter their username/password or 2FA code, the data is captured, stored locally on the testing server, and displayed in the operator's dashboard .

-4. Use Cases & Target Audience
+# 4. Use Cases & Target Audience
 For Red Teams:

-Simulating targeted "Spear Phishing" attacks against key personnel.
+* Simulating targeted "Spear Phishing" attacks against key personnel.

-Testing email gateway security (bypassing filters).
+* Testing email gateway security (bypassing filters).

-Performing credential harvesting exercises without malware.
+* Performing credential harvesting exercises without malware.

-For SOC / Blue Teams:
+# For SOC / Blue Teams:

-Human Risk Assessment: Identifying which departments are most susceptible to clicking malicious links .
+* Human Risk Assessment: Identifying which departments are most susceptible to clicking malicious links .

-Training Validation: Running drills via Slack or Discord to train employees on spotting social engineering in workplace chat tools.
+* Training Validation: Running drills via Slack or Discord to train employees on spotting social engineering in workplace chat tools.

-SIEM Integration: Feeding campaign data into SIEM systems to tune detection rules for real phishing attempts.
+* SIEM Integration: Feeding campaign data into SIEM systems to tune detection rules for real phishing attempts.

-For General Security Awareness:
+# For General Security Awareness

-Creating internal "cyber drills" to educate staff on the dangers of credential reuse and urgency-based lures .
+* Creating internal "cyber drills" to educate staff on the dangers of credential reuse and urgency-based lures .

 # 5. Legal & Ethical Considerations (Disclaimer)